 SBIR Ignite

-SBIR Ignite is a pilot initiative for high-growth, product-oriented entrepreneurs, startups, and small businesses to use NASA as a stepping stone in their path towards commercial success.
-SBIR Ignite funds U.S. small businesses in their early-stage, high-risk technology development to help make them and their technologies more attractive to private sector investors, customers, and partners.
-Ultimately, we want to drive the nation’s economy through capability delivered to commercial markets and growth in jobs, revenue, and valuation.
+SBIR Ignite is an initiative that encourages small businesses to develop more commercialization-focused technologies.
+This initiative is ideal for high-growth, product-oriented entrepreneurs, startups, and small businesses that have not worked with NASA before.
+It provides an opportunity to use NASA as a stepping stone on the path toward commercial success.
+SBIR Ignite reduces the gap between startups and investors, funding U.S. small businesses in their early stage, high-risk technology development to help make the company and their technologies more attractive to private sector investors, customers, and partners.
+Ultimately, Ignite drives the nation’s economy, increases capabilities delivered to commercial markets, and adds growth in jobs, revenue, and valuation.

 Phase I NASA Investment